luisabfs/hero-mobile/README.md

 ### Prerequisites

-- [Marvel API Key](https://developer.marvel.com/documentation/getting_started) to make the requests to the Marvel carachters API;
+- [Marvel API Key and Hash](https://developer.marvel.com/documentation/authorization) to make the requests to the Marvel characters API;

 - [React Native environment](https://reactnative.dev/docs/getting-started) with iOS and/or Android build;